theRocket/evchargestation-optimizer/README.md

 }
 ```

-Verifying this route directly by putting in the same lat/lng values and asking for directions to "ev station":
+Verifying this route directly by putting in the same `LAT/LNG` values and asking for directions to an "ev station":

 ![Google Maps Spokane WA](assets/img/gmaps_route_SpokaneOutofcharge.png)

-We see that 14.441 km matches the web result of 9.0 miles.
+We see that `14.441 km` matches the web result of `9.0 mi`.
 Note also it appears to be a public library (useful later for searching for alternate EV charging sites).

 ![Google Maps Hive](assets/img/gmaps_route_SpokaneChargepoint.png)

 ## Data Sources
-Starting data points come from several sources:
+Optimum EV Charging Infrastructure locations comes from several sources.

 ### Points of Origin